Lord Adam Gordon

-He was educated at Eton and joined the territorial division of the Royal Artillery in 1927, rising to the rank of Major and fought in World War II (where he was mentioned in despatches and afterwards awarded the MBE).
+He was educated at Sandroyd School where he was Terence Rattigan's Scout leader.
+He then went on to Eton and joined the territorial division of the Royal Artillery in 1927, rising to the rank of Major and fought in World War II (where he was mentioned in despatches and afterwards awarded the MBE).
 In 1937, his elder brother, Douglas, inherited their great-uncle's title of Marquess of Huntly, and Adam and his younger brothers were granted the rank of a marquess's younger sons, enabling him to use the prefix Lord.

 In 1953, Lord Adam succeeded Gp.
 Capt.
 Peter Townsend as Comptroller and Assistant Private Secretary to The Queen Mother, a post he held until his retirement in 1974.
 He was knighted in 1960 and died in 1984.
-He received the Queen Elizabeth II Version of the Royal Household Long and Faithful Service Medal in 1973 for 20 years of service to the Royal Family.

 In 1947, he married Pamela, daughter of Alexander Herriot Bowhill of Inchmarlo CBE.
 They had two sons, Adam Alexander (born 1948) and Douglas Herriot (born 1951), Page of Honour to Queen Elizabeth II, 1965–67.